shakes76/PatternAnalysis-2023/recognition/TRANSFORMER_43909856/README.md

 This scheduler would include a "warmup" and a "cooldown" period.
 Currently, the PyTorch OneCycleLR scheduler is used to "warmup", then "cooldown" the learning rate in a non-linear fashion.
-It's possible that a constant or inverse square-root scheduler may encourage the model to train more effectively in later epochs (when the learning rate decays at a slower rate).
+It's possible that a constant or inverse square-root scheduler may encourage the model to train more effectively, as the learning rate at some points will decay at a slower rate.

+### Other regularisation techniques:
+As the model appeared to often suffer from overfitting, some other model-based regularisation techniques such as network dropout could improve the network's generalisability.
+As well as this, the hyperparameter tuning of the training time (number of epochs) could be utilised to perform early stopping on the model training process, once the loss values have converged to within a given threshold.

 ## References